httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The resource targeted by this initial request is responsible for processing the representation data transferred in the resumable upload according to the method and header fields in the initial request, while the upload resource enables resuming the transfer.

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the entire representation data in one request.
-If the request content was fully received, no resumable upload is needed and the server proceeds to process the request and generate a response.
+If the request content was fully processed, no resumable upload is needed and the server proceeds to process the request and generate a response.

 If the `Upload-Complete` header field is set to false, the client intends to transfer the representation over multiple requests.
-If the request content was fully received, the server MUST include the `Location` response header field pointing to the upload resource and MUST include the `Upload-Limit` header field with the corresponding limits if existing.
+If the request content was fully processed, the server MUST include the `Location` response header field pointing to the upload resource and MUST include the `Upload-Limit` header field with the corresponding limits if existing.
 Servers are RECOMMENDED to use the `201 (Created)` status code.

 The server MUST record the length according to {{upload-length}} if the `Upload-Length` or `Upload-Complete: ?1` header fields are included in the request.

-While the request content is being received, the server MAY send multiple interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.
+While the request content is being processed, the server MAY send multiple interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.

 Where a response requires a `Location` header field to be included, all interim and final response messages for the same request MUST contain an identical `Location` value.
 However, final responses including the `Upload-Complete: ?1` header field are exempt from this requirement because they are the result of processing the transferred representation and the `Location` value does not necessarily represent the upload location.
 Where the `Location` value is expected to be identical across multiple messages, clients SHOULD verify this.
 If verification fails, clients SHOULD abort the current request and cancel the upload ({{upload-cancellation}}).

-The server might not receive the entire request content when the upload is interrupted, for example because of dropped connection or canceled request.
+The server might not process the entire request content when the upload is interrupted, for example because of dropped connection or canceled request.
 In this case, the server SHOULD append as much of the request content as possible to the upload resource, allowing the client to resume the upload from where it was interrupted.
 In addition, the upload resource MUST NOT be considered complete then.

 ### Examples {#upload-creation-example}